OPS-E2E-PPE/VBA-Docs/api/Project.shape.lockaspectratio.md

 ---
-title: Shape.LockAspectRatio Property (Project) ms.prod: project-server
+title: Shape.LockAspectRatio property (Project) ms.service: project-server
 ms.assetid: b465aad3-d253-d6ce-0f6e-bb0638733647
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Shape.LockAspectRatio Property (Project)
+# Shape.LockAspectRatio property (Project)
 Gets or sets a value that indicates whether the shape retains its original proportions when you resize it; that is, whether the aspect ratio of the shape is locked.
-Read-write  **[MsoTriState](https://msdn.microsoft.com/library/office/ff860737%28v=office.15%29)**
+Read/write **[MsoTriState](https://msdn.microsoft.com/library/office/ff860737%28v=office.15%29)**

 ## Syntax

- _expression_. `LockAspectRatio`
+_expression_.**LockAspectRatio**

- _expression_ A variable that represents a 'Shape' object.
+_expression_ A variable that represents a **[Shape](Project.Shape.md)** object.

 ## Remarks

 The **LockAspectRatio** value is **msoTrue** if the shape retains its original proportions when it is resized.
 If you can change the height and width of the shape independently, the value is **msoFalse**.

 ## Example